 The County and a qualified paleontologist shall make recommendations for the treatment of the discovery.
 If found to be significant, and project activities cannot avoid the paleontological resources, adverse effects to paleontological resources shall be mitigated.
 Mitigation may include monitoring, recording the fossil locality, data recovery and analysis, preparation of a technical report, and providing the fossil material and technical report to a paleontological repository, such as the University of California Museum of Paleontology.
 Public educational outreach may also be appropriate.
-Upon completion of the assessment, a report documenting methods, findings, County for review. and recommen dations shall be prepared and submitted to the
+Upon completion of the assessment, a report documenting methods, findings, and recommendations shall be prepared and submitted to the County for review.